An information portal of the Federal government and the Länder

 39112 Magdeburg

-Ministry of Labor, Social Affairs and Integration
+Ministry of Labour, Social Affairs, Health and Equality

 Turmschanzenstraße 25